sascha-andres/devenv/CONTRIBUTING.md

 ## What should I know before I get started?

-Atom is a small open source project &mdash; it started because there was a need for a simple, local log aggregation tool.
+devenv is a small open source project &mdash; it started because there was a need for a simple, local log aggregation tool.
 It is by no means a competitor for the ELK stack or logstash or splunk &mdash; you name it.

 ## How Can I Contribute?